Privacy Policy

 • Server logs - IP address, user-agent, requested URL, referrer, timestamp.
 Retained for up to 30 days for security and abuse-prevention purposes.
 Lawful basis: legitimate interests (operating and securing the service).

-• PostHog analytics — anonymous usage events (page views, navigation paths, feature interactions) only if you accept non-essential cookies.
-We use PostHog's EU region (eu.i.posthog.com).
+• PostHog analytics (consented) - if you accept analytics cookies, the same usage events (page views, navigation paths, and feature interactions) gain a persistent randomly generated identifier, so returning visits can be recognised.
+We do not identify you in PostHog from your grith account.
 See our Cookie Policy for the cookie names and retention.
 Lawful basis: consent.

 • Consent state - your cookie-banner choice is stored in your browser's localStorage ascookie_consent (value yes / no).
 This is essential and never leaves your device.